Y0Coss/docs-fork/pages/public_cloud/public_cloud_network_services/configuration-06-configure-ip-block-vrack-to-instance/guide.en-gb.md

 The following page allows you to customise multiple settings.

-In step 1, select the region in which you want the private network to be located (this should be the same as the location of the instance).
+In step 1, select the region in which you want the private network to be located (this region must be the same as that of the instance).

 ![select region](images/vrack2024-01.png){.thumbnail}